 Congratulations.
-You truly made the right decision.
-With three days and more you can take your time to explore Potsdam the decelerated way.
-Just as the former Prussian heads you can let your thoughts drift, wander through UNESCO World Heritage and enjoy the perfect composition of garden art, baroque architecture and the romantic river landscape.
+You’ve truly made the right decision.
+With three days and more you can take your time to explore Potsdam in a decelerated way.
+Just like the former Prussian heads, you can let your mind drift, wander through UNESCO World Heritage and enjoy the perfect composition of garden art, baroque architecture and the romantic river landscape.

-1st Day: Potsdam Tolerance – Europe’s cultural diversity packed in only one City
+1st Day: Potsdam Tolerance – Europe’s cultural diversity jam-packed into one City

 1st Day: Morning

 Start your day in Potsdam at the Old Market, which is used to be called one of the most beautiful squares in Europe.
-Standing on the stairs of the St Nicholas’ Church looking over the Old Market you can see that Frederic the Great and his architects created an Italian piazza right in central Europe.
-The Obelisk, the façade of the Museum Barberini and other buildings had there archetypes in Italy.
-With the opening of the Brandenburg State Parliament in the reconstructed facade of the City Palace that got destroyed during World War 2, the historic heart of the city started to beat again in 2014.
+Standing on the stairs to St Nicholas’ Church, looking over the Old Market, you can see that Frederic the Great and his architects created an Italian piazza in the heart of central Europe.
+The Obelisk, the façade of the Museum Barberini and other buildings had their archetypes in Italy.
+With the inauguration of the Brandenburg State Parliament behind the reconstructed façade of the City Palace, which got destroyed during World War II, the historic heart of the city started to beat again in 2014.

-Around the Old Market there are several museums to be visited:
+Around the square there are several museums to be visited:

-- Within the historic walls of the Old Town Hall the Potsdam Museum is the place to get behind the history of more than 1025 years of Potsdam.
+- Within the historic walls of the Old Town Hall the Potsdam Museum is the place to look into the history of more than 1025 years of Potsdam.
 The permanent exhibition “Potsdam.
 Eine Stadt macht Geschichte” (Potsdam.
-A City makes History) tells you about Potsdam’s role as a garrison city, its’s art and culture scene as well as the developments as a science location.
+A City makes History) tells you about Potsdam’s role as a garrison city, its art and culture scene as well as the developments as a science location.

 - The Museum Barberini , which opened its gates for art lovers in 2017 is a great art museum.
 Monet, Richter, Picasso and von Gogh are just a view names of artists whose masterpieces call this gallery their temporary home.

-The historic city centre is also part of the guided walking tour “Getting to know Potsdam” starting from the Tourist Information Centre Old Market.
-Every 2nd and 4th Sunday the tour is held bilingual in German and English.
+The historic city centre is also part of the guided walking tour “City Stroll - A Walk through Potsdam” starting at the Tourist Information Centre Old Market.
 You can get the tickets at the Tourist Information Centre or book online.
-Within two hours you will walk across the Old Market, to the New Market and end up with lots of inspiring information and interesting stories in the Dutch Quarter.
+Within only two hours you will walk across the Old Market, to the New Market and end up with lots of inspiring information and interesting stories in the Dutch Quarter.
 This quarter is considered to be Europe’s greatest collection of Dutch-style houses outside the Netherlands.
-Cozy cafés provide a delicious ranch from big brunch buffets to small bites of Dutch “Pannekoeken”.
+Cosy cafés provide a delicious ranch from big brunch buffets to small bites of Dutch “Pannekoeken”.
 Just the perfect area to get your lunch.

 1st Day: Midday

-Another 20 minutes walk leads you from the Netherlands to Russia.
-Its small wooden blockhouses make you feel like you’re in a Russian fairytale.
-If you’re wondering about, what life looked like in the Russian Colony take a look at the Museum Alexandrovka.
+Another 20 minutes’ walk takes you from the Netherlands to Russia.
+Its small wooden blockhouses make you feel like you’re in a Russian fairy tale.
+If you’re wondering what life looked like in the Russian Colony visit the Museum Alexandrovka.

 1st Day: Afternoon